matsengrp/bcr-phylo-benchmark/README.md

 First [install Docker](https://docs.docker.com/engine/installation/).

 We have a Docker [image on Docker Hub](https://hub.docker.com/r/krdav/bcr-phylo-benchmark) that is automatically kept up to date with the master branch of this repository.
+UPDATE unfortunately this docker image isn't being updated at the moment, sorry.
 It can be pulled and used directly:
 ```
 sudo docker pull krdav/bcr-phylo-benchmark